Step With Ease

 • Plantar Fasciitis Surgery: Considered when conservative treatments fail, this surgery involves releasing part of the plantar fascia ligament to relieve tension and pain.

-• Flatfoot Reconstruction: Involves correcting severe flatfoot deformities with techniques like tendon transfers, osteotomies, and joint fusion.
+• Flatfoot Reconstruction: Correcting severe flatfoot deformities with techniques like tendon transfers, osteotomies, and joint fusion.

 • Ankle and Foot Arthroscopy: A minimally invasive procedure using a small camera and instruments to diagnose and treat foot and ankle joint problems.

-• Soft Tissue Masses and Cysts Removal: Including the excision of ganglion cysts, fibromas, and lipomas.
+• Soft Tissue Mass and Cyst Removal: Including the excision of ganglion cysts, fibromas, and lipomas.

-• Arthritis-Related Surgeries: Such as arthrodesis (joint fusion) for arthritic pain relief, or osteotomies for joint realignment and pain reduction.
+• Arthritis-Related Surgeries: Procedures such as arthrodesis (joint fusion) for pain relief or osteotomies for joint realignment and pain reduction.

 • Fracture Repair: Ensuring proper alignment and healing of broken bones in the foot and ankle.